 Why should I use video in email?

 Video content is popular right now.
 It’s becoming more important as a tool for building meaningful connections.
 When you create a video, you are putting a face to your message.
 The chance of getting a response is much greater compared to a generic text copy.
 Whether you are introducing yourself or pitching to prospects, sending a personal video makes a big difference.
-Leverage the power of video to help you standout in crowded inboxes and have your message heard.
+Leverage the power of video to help you stand out in crowded inboxes and have your message heard.

 How to send video in emails

 Embedding a video directly in the email is generally not the ideal way to send videos.
-Many email providers don’t support sending video this way, and most videos are too large to attach.
+Many email providers don’t support sending videos this way, and most videos are too large to attach.
 There is no guarantee your email will be received, or the video will play.

 Instead, use the methods below.